Table of contents

 In Java, array sorting typically uses the dual-pivot Quicksort algorithm for primitives, which has an average-case time complexity of O(nlog⁡n)O(nlogn) and a worst-case of O(n2)O(n2).
 For objects, Timsort is used, which also averages O(nlog⁡n)O(nlogn).

-How to sort an array in Java?
+How do you sort an array in descending order in Java?

 Conclusion

 In this article, we learned about sorting arrays in Java.
 We discussed the syntax, algorithms, and different code examples to show how to efficiently sort elements in ascending or descending order.
-Array sorting techniques are very useful because with this developers can optimize data organization and could improve the performance of their Java applications.
+Array sorting techniques are very useful because, with this, developers can optimize data organization and could improve the performance of their Java applications.

 Recommended problems -